Phate6660/WBMPFMPD/README.md

 By the way, if anyone has suggestions for this little project, please feel free to suggest away.
 I will most likely implement it.

 ### Requirements
+1. A functioning web server with PHP support.
-1. A functioning mpd server.
+2. A functioning `mpd` server.
-2. `mpc` - A command line client for mpd.
+3. `mpc` - A command line client for mpd.
-3. `ncmpcpp` - Another command line client for mpd.
+4. `ncmpcpp` - Another command line client for mpd.
 Working on removing this requirement so that this won't be needed in the future.

 ### Install
 Copy "favicon.png" and "music.php" to the root folder of your server.